-The IscaleBlack photographs have the lowest veiling glare and are an accurate measure of the camera sensor response function.
+We measured the veiling glare's influence with 16 shots taken with exposures and the same f-7.3 aperture.
+The IscaleBlack photographs have the lowest veiling glare and provide an accurate measure of the camera sensor response function.
 The only sources of glare are the test patches themselves (range 20:1).

 In 4scaleBlack the camera's digit responses to four 10-step scales attempt to capture a combined dynamic range of 18,619:1.
 This target measures the minimum glare for a scene with this range, because it has an opaque black surround.
 The only source of glare is the test patches that vary from 2094 to 0.11 cd/m^2 .
-The data shows that camera digit does not predict camera flux because the data fails to fall on a single function.
+The data shows that camera digit does not predict camera flux because the data for scale D fails to fall on a single function.
 The same digit is reported from different luminances.
 This is important because this display was intended to measure the minimal glare for an 18,619:1 image.

-When we removed the black mask covering the lightbox in background we go to the situation with maximal veiling glare (AscaleWhite).
+When we removed the black mask covering the lightbox in background we go to the situation with maximal veiling glare (4scaleWhite).
 Nearly 80% of the pixels are making highest possible contribution to veiling glare.
 Here the influence of glare is dramatic.
-Camera digits are controlled as much by glare as by luminance.
+Camera digits are controlled as much by glare as by luminance (Figure 8).